 MED 120 Emergency Dialogue: Exploring Critical Action to Prevent a Terminal Crisis #1

-As a response to the current crisis, the Mercator European Dialogue is launching its new MED 120 format.
+As a response to the current crisis, the Mercator European Dialogue launched its new MED 120 format.
 120 minutes for facilitated online dialogue among members of parliament and a policy deep dive enriched with condensed and highly specialized expert insights.

 We have a crisis that requires decisive leadership to provide key supports for society.
 The ‘doctors’ – strategists, NGOs and policymakers – are circulating many ideas for a better future that might be useful to pursue once the patient is discharged.
 But the ‘patient’ – EU economy and society – is now in critical condition.

 The support provided needs to be strategic and comprehensive – and prepared in advance.
 Given the stakes, there is no time to lose.
 So, how to stabilize the patient?

 We were joined by two global experts, Hannes Kunz and Nate Hagens from The Institute for Integrated Economic Research (IIER) and its partner organization (ISEOF).
 They have been simulating economies with a complex modelling approach for the past decade and are now focused on the analysis of this crisis.